-A descendant of settler colonialists, raised on the lush West Coast, my drawing began as I learned to walk the unceded land.
+A descendant of settler colonialists, raised on the verdant West Coast, my drawing began as I learned to walk the unceded land.
 Drawing evolved from my body as a way to process traumatic experiences; the high detail of my pictures both a way to appear busy to adults as a means of personal safety, and a compulsion to record the complex nature of the world.
 Because my work is so inextricably linked to developmental trauma in childhood, it retains elements of the naive.
 Painstakingly rendered fur or feathers often appear isolated on the page, floating in an empty void, like eidetic memories frozen in time.

 “I think I could turn and live with animals, they are so placid and self-contain'd; I stand and look at them long and long...

 So they show their relations to me and I accept them,